sten0/btrfs-borg/README.md

 In any case, it removes the snapshots used to make the backup after the backup completes successfully.

-Seconds since epoch will allow you to make backups just about as often as possible, unless you theoretically have a *really* fast system and *really* fast disks, and no changed files I chose not to use a format like 2016-01-12-17:03:09 because `borg list <repo>` already outputs this format in the right-hand column, and someone might find machine-readable date stamps useful for his/her custom pruning script.
-P.S. seconds since epoch is cool ;-) Additionally, some filesystems don't handle the colon ":" very well Finally, it's shorter than the ISO format (date, time, timezone) yet provides the same information. eg:
+Seconds since epoch will allow you to make backups as often as possible, with no archive name collisions.
+I chose not to use a format like 2016-01-12-17:03:09 because `borg list <repo>` already outputs this format in the right-hand column, and someone might find machine-readable date stamps useful for his/her custom pruning script.
+P.S. seconds since epoch is cool.
+Additionally, some filesystems don't handle the colon ":" very well.
+Finally, it's shorter than the format (date, time, timezone) yet provides the same information.
-2017-02-05T14:41:19-0500  vs
+eg: 2017-02-05T14:41:19-0500
-1486323679
+vs  1486323679

+Get the current date in seconds since epoch: date +%s Convert seconds since epoch
+    to localised format: date -d @1486323679
+    to RFC 2822: date -R -d @1486323679 to ISO 8601: date -I -d @1486323679
+Convert to a custom format: date +%F-%R -d @1503865189

+man date(1) for more info.